MileHacker Logo

 Ideal Visit Times

 The shoulder season (October-November, March) has fewer crowds.
-October and November see cooler temperatures after the monsoon, though some rain might still occur.
-March provides a transition period prior to the intense summer heat.
+October and November see cooler temperatures after the monsoon, although some rain might still occur.
+March provides a transition period before the intense summer heat.

 High Season